StorageVault Reports 2022 First Quarter Results and Increases Dividend

 About StorageVault Canada Inc.

-StorageVault now owns and operates 216 storage locations in the provinces of British Columbia, Alberta, Saskatchewan, Manitoba, Ontario, Quebec, and Nova Scotia.
-StorageVault owns 176 of these locations plus over 4,600 portable storage units representing over 9.6 million rentable square feet on over 570 acres of land.
-StorageVault also provides professional records management services, such as document and media storage, imaging and shredding services.
+StorageVault owns and operates 230 storage locations across Canada.
+StorageVault owns 197 of these locations plus over 4,500 portable storage units representing over 10.8 million rentable square feet on 632 acres of land.
+StorageVault also provides last mile storage and logistics solutions and professional records management services, such as document and media storage, imaging and shredding services.

 For further information, contact Mr. Steven Scott or Mr. Iqbal Khan:

 Forward-Looking Information: This news release contains “forward-looking information” within the meaning of applicable Canadian securities legislation.
 All statements, other than statements of historical fact, included herein are forward-looking information.
-In particular, this news release contains forward-looking information regarding: statements regarding StorageVault’s expected future performance, including the strong market in 2021 and StorageVault’s ability to take advantage of the strong market, StorageVault continuing to be a disciplined purchaser of assets and expectations that FlexSpace Logistics may help drive revenues and NOI; the timing for the benefits of the Q4 2020 acquisitions and for StorageVault to be cash flow positive.
-StorageVault’s response to the COVID-19 pandemic, the potential anticipated impact of COVID-19 on Storagevault’s expected future performance, the impact of COVID-19 on its customers and StorageVault’s beliefs regarding its ability to navigate the pandemic; statements regarding StorageVault’s liquidity position and its ability to meet liquidity requirements and to take advantage of acquisition opportunities as a result of its liquidity position; StorageVault’s beliefs regarding the resiliency of its business and its customers’ needs for storage; the proposed $129.5 million of previously announced acquisitions; and StorageVault’s strategic objectives, goals, growth strategy and focus, including focusing on acquisitions, improving StorageVault’s operational performance, expansion of StorageVault’s existing stores and expansion of StorageVault’s portable storage and records management businesses.
+In particular, this news release contains forward-looking information regarding: statements regarding StorageVault’s expected future performance, including continuing to be a disciplined purchaser of assets focusing on maximizing revenues, NOI and free cash flow and StorageVault’s strategic objectives, goals, growth strategy and focus, including focusing on acquisitions, improving StorageVault’s operational performance, expansion of StorageVault’s existing stores and expansion of StorageVault’s portable storage and records management businesses.
 There can be no assurance that such forward-looking information will prove to be accurate, and actual results and future events could differ materially from those anticipated in such forward-looking information.
 This forward-looking information reflects StorageVault’s current beliefs and is based on information currently available to StorageVault and on assumptions StorageVault believes are reasonable.
 These assumptions include, but are not limited to: the level of activity in the storage business and the economy generally; consumer interest in StorageVault’s services and products; competition and StorageVault’s competitive advantages; trends in the storage industry, including macro-trends in relation to increased growth and growth in the portable storage business; the availability of attractive and financially competitive asset acquisitions in the future; the potential closing of previously announced acquisitions, if any, continuing to proceed as they have progressed to date and StorageVault’s continued response and ability to navigate the COVID-19 pandemic being consistent with, or better than, its ability and response to date.
 Forward-looking information is subject to known and unknown risks, uncertainties and other factors that may cause the actual results, level of activity, performance or achievements of StorageVault to be materially different from those expressed or implied by such forward-looking information.
 Such risks and other factors may include, but are not limited to: general business, economic, competitive, political and social uncertainties; general capital market conditions and market prices for securities; delay or failure to receive board or regulatory approvals; the actual results of StorageVault’s future operations; competition; changes in legislation, including environmental legislation, affecting StorageVault; the timing and availability of external financing on acceptable terms; conclusions of economic evaluations and appraisals; lack of qualified, skilled labour or loss of key individuals; and risks related to the COVID-19 pandemic including various recommendations, orders and measures of governmental authorities to try to limit the pandemic, including travel restrictions, border closures, non-essential business closures, service disruptions, quarantines, self-isolations, shelters-in-place and social distancing, disruptions to markets, economic activity, financing, supply chains and sales channels, and a deterioration of general economic conditions including a possible national or global recession; the impact that the COVID-19 pandemic may have on StorageVault may include: a short-term delay in payments from customers, an increase in accounts receivable and an increase of losses on accounts receivable; decreased demand for the services that StorageVault offers; and a deterioration of financial markets that could limit StorageVault’s ability to obtain external financing.
 A description of additional risk factors that may cause actual results to differ materially from forward-looking information can be found in StorageVault’s disclosure documents on the SEDAR website at www.sedar.com.
 Although StorageVault has attempted to identify important factors that could cause actual results to differ materially from those contained in forward-looking information, there may be other factors that cause results not to be as anticipated, estimated or intended.
 Readers are cautioned that the foregoing list of factors is not exhaustive.
 Readers are further cautioned not to place undue reliance on forward-looking information as there can be no assurance that the plans, intentions or expectations upon which they are placed will occur.
 Forward-looking information contained in this news release is expressly qualified by this cautionary statement.
 The forward-looking information contained in this news release represents the expectations of StorageVault as of the date of this news release and, accordingly, is subject to change after such date.
 However, StorageVault expressly disclaims any intention or obligation to update or revise any forward-looking information, whether as a result of new information, future events or otherwise, except as expressly required by applicable securities law.